collaborativebioinformatics/GeneVar2/README.md

     BiocManager::install('jmonlong/sveval')
 ```

-#### Note: For any issues encountered, please review: https://www.bioconductor.org/packages/release/bioc
+#### Note: For any issues encountered installing these packages, please review: https://www.bioconductor.org/packages/release/bioc

-## Quick Start

 ### SV calling

-If needed SVs can be called using parliament2 (https://github.com/dnanexus/parliament2).
+If users first need to call SVs on their samples, the developers recommend Parliament2.
+Parliament2 runs a combination of tools to generate structural variant calls on whole-genome sequencing data.
+It can run the following callers: Breakdancer, Breakseq2, CNVnator, Delly2, Manta, and Lumpy.
+Because of synergies in how the programs use computational resources, these are all run in parallel.
+Parliament2 will produce the outputs of each of the tools for subsequent investigation.
+See https://github.com/fritzsedlazeck/parliament2 for further details.

 ### Annotation of SVs in R